InseadDataAnalytics/BuildGenAIprodandBiz/pages/appstarter.md

 As an example i will add this new cool feature GenAI in my app Extract from the notebook ["Web article context from a url"](https://aka.ms/inseadGenAI-2)

-> [NOTE] Remember we are loading the content of a web page to use it in our app. ( few shot style)
+> [NOTE] Remember we are loading the content of a web page to use the content in the chat completion( few shot style)

 ( it's like RAG on files but **on the fly**)

-You have to be sure that the necessary library are loaded :
+You have to be sure that the necessary library is loaded :
 - Langchain

-The others are already provided in the app.
+The others necessary are already provided in the app.

-Your code was more or less :
+Your code was more or less ( code is not complete, it's just an example):
 ```python
 #import the necessary library
 import openai